 People said I was lucky to be able to take six months off from life to fulfil the dreams of a once useless drunk.
 I never doubted that I was lucky but I also lived like a hermit for nearly a year to make it happen.
 I stayed in and saved every penny.
 I sold my car so I didn’t have to pay for the tax and insurance.
 I bought NOTHING other than bare essentials.
 I felt indebted to myself for all the years of slumping against a bar dreaming of seeing the things I’d always longed to see.
 Sobriety gave me the freedom to do so and to waste that freedom would have been an affront to myself.
 If it was not for sobriety I WOULD NOT HAVE TRAVELLED THE WORLD.
 It’s as clear as that.
 Sobriety gave me the tools to save money.
 The self-belief to pursue the goal and the strength to see it through.
 I owe it all to stopping drinking.

-Thanks to sticking to the simple path of choosing life over drinking I have fulfilled my lifelong ambition of visiting some of the wonders of the world, experienced beautiful people and cultures, I have found a level of self-belief that I didn’t think I had.
+Thanks to sticking to the simple path of choosing to try life over trying alcohol.
+I have fulfilled my lifelong ambition of visiting some of the wonders of the world.
+I experienced beautiful people and cultures, I have found a level of self-belief that I didn’t think I had.
 It has been an incredible six months that has far exceeded my expectations.

 It is taking a bit to sink in.
 That the man who thought nothing of himself could climb off the barstool and turn those drunken dreams into a reality.
 But it is the same person just with the alcohol removed and a bit of work done on myself.